Asylum applicants and first instance decisions on asylum applications: second quarter 2013 (Eurostat)

-This Eurostat publication (data in focus) provides an overview of asylum applications and first instance decisions for the second quarter of 2012.
+This Eurostat publication (data in focus) provides an overview of asylum applications and first instance decisions for the second quarter of 2013 in the EU.

 The report provides the following information:

 - Table 6 on page 9 indicates which are the most popular countries of destination in the EU-27 for the thirty main citizenships of asylum seekers in the EU-27.
-This table demonstrates that about 65% of all asylum claims from Syria during the second quarter were registered in Germany or Sweden.
-For many countries of origin Belgium is amongst the five most popular countries of destination.
+The asylum influx from a specific country of origin is almost always concentrated towards two or three countries in the EU-27.

-- Figure 9 on page 11 compares the first instance decisions by outcome for the member states reporting the highest number of first instance decisions issued during the second quarter of 2012.
-Especially in Germany the percentage of positive decisions was large.
+- Figure 9 on page 11 compares the first instance decisions by outcome for the six member states (Germany, France, Sweden, Italy, UK and Belgium) reporting the highest number of first instance decisions issued during the second quarter of 2013.
+Especially in Italy (mostly humanitarian status) and Sweden (mostly subsidiary protection) the percentage of positive decisions was high.

-The full report with tables and figures can also be found on the Eurostat website.
+The full report with tables and figures can be found above and can also be found on the Eurostat website.

 The report is only available in English.